BenishBaby/OfflinePhotoUploader/README.md

 A simple, **offline‑first** Android app that lets users select photos and upload them to **Firebase Storage**.
 Photos are placed in a **persistent Room queue** and upload automatically when connectivity is available.
 The upload logic ships as a **reusable module** (`uploadkit`).

+## Things to Improve
+No need of fragment , use jetpack navigation.
+Add accessibility to the views.
+Check to how to add security for the Firebase interaction

 ## Architecture
 - **Clean-ish MVVM** in `app` (Compose UI + ViewModel)
 - **uploadkit** module encapsulates: